 They are also the reason why I call the Rubi Star the best cheap tile cutter and the best tile cutter for subway tile.

 This is the Rubi Star.

-For anyone that has never used a manual tile cutter, the machine may appear alien or hard to use so I will include a detailed how to use a tile cutter tutorial that should help you get started!
+For anyone that has never used a manual porcelain tile cutter, the machine may appear alien or hard to use so I will include a detailed how to use a tile cutter tutorial that should help you get started!

 If it will be your first time using a porcelain tile cutter then these tips should help you achieve the same results a professional tiler would get.